 WordPress itself has a great resource on their official website for tutorials in the initial setup.
 While they do offer on-site hosting, it is far more common to give WordPress software home on your own domain.
 Web hosting is dirt-cheap, you can always find specials like this Hostgator discount, and even the most minimal website install will sling a cPanel and WordPress install your way.

 Hosting your own domain gives you more control over identity branding, integration with the rest of your site such as Shopping Cart apps, control over security and access, and ease of use.
 All of the tutorials there are free of charge.

 For moving beyond basic installs, here’s a recent list of 40 WordPress tutorials for everything from monetizing your blog to customizing its look to adding features.
-There’s also WPBeginner for the latest tips, tricks, and hacks.
 Since WordPress is such a popular platform in great demand, you will find no shortage of coverage and documentation.
 There’s even a YouTube channel with WordPress tutorials.

 We should inject a note of caution here: It’s tempting to many beginners to add every shiny toy to WordPress you can.
 That’s fine, there are so many cool plugins out there that you could spend a lifetime exploring them.
 Just remember the rule of thumb that every plugin you install can slow down WordPress.